pablojane/TheranosticGenome/README.md

 The training and testing datasets curated by the Theranostic Genome team and used to generate the pre-trained TC and NER models included in the *theragenome* package are not publicly available at the moment due to copyright issues that need to be resolved.

+The NER and text classifier models can ONLY be used for research and academic purposes.
+Its comercial use is not allowed.

 *theragenome* is copyright (C) 2023 of Pablo Jané and is distributed under the terms of the [Affero GNU General Public License (GPL) version 3](./LICENSE) or later.